backlundtransform/CSharpNumerics/README.md

 # CharpNumerics
 numeric package

-To derivate a function
+To derivate a function use:

 Derivate(this Func<double, double> func, double variablevalue)

-To integrate a function
+To integrate a function use:
 Integrate(this Func<double, double> func, double lowerlimit, double upperlimit)